feathersui/feathersui-website/docs/haxe-openfl/combo-box.md

 ## The Basics

-Start by creating a [`ComboBox`](https://api.feathersui.com/current/feathers/controls/ComboBox.html) control, pass in a [collection](./data-collections.md) that defines the items to display, and add it to [the display list](https://books.openfl.org/openfl-developers-guide/display-programming/basics-of-display-programming.html).
+Start by creating a [`ComboBox`](https://api.feathersui.com/current/feathers/controls/ComboBox.html) control, pass in a [collection](./data-collections.md) that defines the items to render, and add it to [the display list](https://books.openfl.org/openfl-developers-guide/display-programming/basics-of-display-programming.html).

 ```hx
 var comboBox = new ComboBox();